 OutLine follows best practice to keep you and our callers safe.
 If you have any questions at all about volunteering for OutLine contact [email protected]

 OutLine believes that everyone has a role to play in making safer communities for people of all genders, all sexual orientations and all sex identities – including cis-gender straight people.
-If you do not identify with the LGBTI+ communities but want to help OutLine’s work, don’t hesitate to get in touch for other volunteering opportunities outside of the support-line.
+If you do not identify with the LGBTI+ communities but want to help OutLine’s work, don’t hesitate to get in touch for other volunteering opportunities outside of the support-lines.

 We require our volunteer applicants provide a reference to support their application.
 The form to send to your reference can be found here.